Ribera del Duero: Production

-There are other similarities between Rioja and Ribera del Duero.
+There are similarities between Rioja and Ribera del Duero.
 Whereas the wines are quite distinctive as a result of significant differences in terroir, both regions produce wines selected for long aging with highly complex vinification procedures, producing intense, extremely long-lived wines emanating from largely limestone soils.
 Wines are classified as much for their longevity as their grape quality, and Ribera del Duero produces some extremely well-aging wines.
 The aging requirements for Ribera del Duero are the same used in Rioja.
 Wines labelled as "Crianza" must age two years with 12 months in oak.
 "Reserva" wines must be aged at least three years with at least 12 months in oak.
 The "Gran Reserva" labelled wines must spend 5 years aging prior to release, two being in oak.

 The town of Pesquera is particularly noted for its wines and the area around La Horra (another small town in the region) is respected by locals for its consistent quality.
 Viña Sastre is one of the region's more respected wine producers and the world-renowned Vega Sicilia easily the most famous.
-Vega Sicilia's more eminent customers include Prince Charles of the British royal family, while Alex Ferguson's favourite wine is Pesquera.
-Other notable bodegas include, Dominio de Pingus, Bodegas Arzuaga Navarro, Bodegas Alion, and Hacienda Monasterio, all of which lie along The Golden Mile, Spain.
+Vega Sicilia's more eminent customers include Charles III of the British royal family, while Alex Ferguson's favourite wine is Pesquera..
+Another outstanding and bio winery is Bodega Páramo Arroyo, a family-owned project with all their production certified as ecological since foundation.